Issue #6 - Sunday, May 27, 2012 |

 Wait, how do I switch my plant from the vegetative stage to the flowering stage?

-size your plant achieves in this stage has a lot to do with your final
+The size your plant achieves in this stage has a lot to do with your final yields, since bigger plants produce more.

-seedlings or clones right into the flowering stage if they want to harvest quickly (and grow extremely small plants).
 For example, super-stealth growers who are growing in small hidden spaces, like out of a computer case, would want to put their seedlings into flowering right away to keep their plants as small as possible.

-I personally recommend at least 3 weeks or more in the vegetative stage for the
+I personally recommend at least 3 weeks or more in the vegetative stage for the best results, since plants flowered sooner than that don't yield much compared to how much work you put in.

-plant reaches half the final height you want, or she may overgrow your grow space during the flowering stage!
+Also, your plant will likely double in size (or more) from when you first put her into the flowering stage, so make sure you end this stage before your plant reaches half the final height you want, or she may overgrow your grow space during the flowering stage!

 To give you an idea as to what your FINAL plant will look like depending on how long she spends in the vegetative stage...